TREX-CoE/champ-user-manual/index.md

 ### Source code usage and collaboration

-[Download for free from GitHub][CHAMP repo]{: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Download for free from GitHub][CHAMP repo]{: .btn .btn-green .mr-4}

-{: .success }
+{: .note }

 The source code of CHAMP is available for free on GitHub.
 Developers and contributors are welcome to use and contribute back to the code.
 If you have used the code for your publications, please cite this source.

 ### Usual disclaimer